saraabdollahi/EventExplorer/README.md

   Fine-tuning BERT on the MS-MARCO-Event dataset.
 The training involves reformulated questions using annotated aspects and question templates.

   📤 Output:
-  Trained model (warag_monobert) saved in the current directory after training.
+  Trained model (event_explorer_monobert) saved in the current directory after training.

 * #### diversified_ranking.py